KhanMubashshirAzeem/SQLiteApp/README.md

 # SQLiteApp <br>
-I made this Android application using SQLite.
+I made this Android application using SQLite Database.